zorgiepoo/Bit-Slicer/ReadMe.md

 [Download Bit Slicer 1.6.2](https://bitbucket.org/zorgiepoo/bit-slicer/downloads/Bit%20Slicer%201.6.2.zip)

 ## Introduction
-Bit Slicer is an open-source universal game trainer for OS X, written using Cocoa and Mach kernel APIs.
+Bit Slicer is a universal game trainer for OS X, written using Cocoa and Mach kernel APIs.

 It allows you to cheat in video games by searching and modifying values such as your score, lives, ammunition, and much more.